moccalotto/kaos/_rulebook/main.md

 of your hit points.
 If you are wearing heavy armor, the strain of taking surge actions may be even higher.

-> Herenna the Warrior is battling an ork.
-On her main action, she attacks the Ork,
-> but misses.
-> Since Herenna really want this fight to end quickly, she decides to take a Surge
-> Action which causes her 1d4 damage.
-She uses that action to attack again, this
-> time hitting the ork.
-However, it survives the attack.
-Herenna decides to use
-> her third and final surge action that round to attack again, taking an additional
-> 1d4 points of strain damage.

 {:.noprint}
 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info.